 Since our executor size is 4 vCPUs, and each instance counts as the number of its vCPUs towards the total units, let’s specify 40 Spot units in order to run 10 executors, and allow EMR to select the best instance type in the Task Instance Fleet to run the executors on.
 In this example, it will either start 10 * r4.xlarge / r5.xlarge / i3.xlarge or 5 * r5.2xlarge / r4.2xlarge in EMR Task Instance Fleet.

-If you are attending an AWS event and using an account that was created for you, your ability to launch Spot Instances will be limited.
+If you are using your own AWS account (not an account that was created for you in an AWS event), Keep reading: if your account is new, or you’ve never launched Spot Instances in the account, your ability to launch Spot Instances could be limited.
 To overcome this, please make sure you launch no more than 3 instances in the Task Instance Fleet.
-You can do this, for example, by only specifying instance types that count as 8 units, and launch 24 Spot units in the EMR Instance Fleet capacity .
+You can do this, for example, by only providing instances that count as 8 units, and specify 24 for Spot units.

 click Next to continue to the next steps of launching your EMR cluster.